CospanDesign/xilinx_builder/README.md

-#Project: Xilinx Builder
+#Xilinx Builder

-#Goal: sCons based command line tools to interface with Xilinx tools
+##Description: sCons based command line tools to interface with Xilinx tools

+* * *

-#How to use:
+##How to use:

-Edit the config.json file to setup a build environment, the keywords are as
++ Edit the config.json file to setup a build environment, the keywords are as
     follows:
   * name: Name of the project to be created ex: "project"
   * build\_dir: Output directory of the project ex: "build"